nqtrg/Chart-Checklist/README.md

 # Chart checklist

-List of items to go through before release a chart.
+List of items to go through before releasing a chart.

 I learn from: